-The 21st Amendment specifically worked to restrict vertical integration of the alcohol industry by creating a somewhat awkward partnership between the stakeholders—today we call this the three-tier system.
+The 21st Amendment specifically worked to restrict vertical integration of the alcohol industry by creating a somewhat awkward partnership between the stakeholders.
+Today, we call this the three-tier system.

-The system is set up to ensure that producers (brewer, distillers, importers, winemakers) must go through a middleman (broker or wholesaler) in order to get their product to market (retailers) for consumers to purchase.
+The system is set up to ensure that producers (brewers, distillers, importers, winemakers) must go through a middleman (broker or wholesaler) in order to get their product to market (retailers) for consumers to purchase.

 The three-tier system exists with a certain level of discomfort, so that no single tier controls everything.
-For the most part, the system is intentionally archaic, but has worked to ensure that history would not be repeated.
+For the most part, the system is intentionally archaic but has worked to ensure that history would not be repeated.

 “…pre-Prohibition America, in which big, politically powerful liquor producers owned their own saloons and were, therefore, free to pour cheap booze into communities coast to coast, sweetening the doses with enticements ranging from rebates on drinks to cash loans, and frequently tolerating in-bar gambling and prostitution,” Heffernan writes.